Aditi-Mhatre/Aditi-Mhatre/README.md

 # Hi there! 👋

-I'm Aditi, currently pursuing my Master's in Intelligent Adaptive Systems, specializing in Computer Science with a focus on AI/ML and Robotics.
+I'm Aditi, currently pursuing my Master's in Intelligent Adaptive Systems, specializing in AI/ML and Robotics.
 I love exploring new technologies and applying them to solve real-world problems.
 I’m always on the lookout for exciting projects to work on.

 ## 🚀 About Me
 - 🎓 Currently working on my Master's degree specializing in AI/ML.